 What are the Subdivisions of Civil Engineering?

 Civil engineering is a branch of engineering that deals with the design and construction of buildings, roads, bridges, and other large-scale structures.
 It is an established profession that has existed since the establishment of the first permanent human settlements.
-Within the civil engineering profession, there are many sub-disciplines one can specialise in.
-Here we look over some of the main ones.
+Within the civil engineering profession, there are many subdisciplines to specialise in, including:

 - Transportation Engineering